 The records which have been reviewed in detail by Morrison and Company were very well organized and managed with the concern of the consumer in the forefront.
-The BBB AUTO LINE office at CBBB and the two BBB AUTO LINE offices visited, had a uniform plan of operations in place and the individual staff operations were carried out expeditiously and in conformity with the program.
+The BBB AUTO LINE office at CBBB, and the BBB AUTO LINE office which was visited, had a uniform plan of operations in place and the individual staff operations were carried out expeditiously and in conformity with the program.